Online Community Engagement Software

 • Mid 2025

-• Submit Scoping Report to NSW Department of Planning, Housing and Infrastructure (DPHI) and request SEARS
+• Prepare and submit the Scoping Report to the NSW Department of Planning, Housing and Infrastructure (DPHI)

 • Early 2026